Creating session report templates

 Each row includes a three-dot menu for viewing, editing, or deleting.

-2. Adding a New Session Type
+2. Adding a New Session Category

 Click the “+” Add Session Category button at the top-right.